📝 Food safety and HACCP · ⏱️ 2 min read

 ⚠️ Attention:

-Registration when reheating
+Registration requirements for reheating

 • Date and time of reheating